cmuscioly/cmuscioly.github.io/tournament.md

 unique in many ways, but we're pleased to announce that we'll still be bringing the CMU Science Olympiad experience to you in a safe and secure manner.

+**Update:** Due to the high level of interest in our tournament, we are instead planning to run our tournament on multiple days following January 9, 2021, with grading and results to come a few days later.
+We will be releasing more updates as we continue to plan; please sign up for our mailing list to stay up to date.

 ## Mini SO

 The 2021 Carnegie Mellon Science Olympiad Invitational is tentatively scheduled